Qrashi/minecraft-plugin-downloader/data/data_info.md

 ```
 sources.json: {name: source, name: source, name: source, ...}

+A at the start of a line indicates support for replacing non-static information like new version buildID

 source: {
 N   cache_results: Enable / disable usage of request result cache; boolean
     server: The name of the API / server to download from in text (e.g: "paper API")